durga1729/RestApi/README.md

 ![personDirectory](https://user-images.githubusercontent.com/60814977/74103516-7df84900-4b72-11ea-847e-432c58df4119.PNG)

 	#Objective

-	 Create a rest api for storing,deleting, updating and retriviing person entities
+	 Create a rest api for storing,deleting, updating and retriviing person entities It includes search(by using search bar) and sort the table (by clicking headers)

 	Technologies used
 	1.Spring boot
 	2.Thymeleaf
 	3.Spring Data Jpa
 	4.H2 in memory database
+	5.W3-CSS

 To run the project do the following steps: